-An auto accident lawyer in Fayette County, GA can absolutely make the difference in your claim.
-If you’ve been involved in any kind of collision, you need to contact an experienced professional for guidance through the steps ahead of you.
+A car wreck lawyer in Fayette County, GA can absolutely make the difference in your claim.
+If you’ve been involved in any kind of collision, you need to contact an experienced car wreck lawyer for guidance through the steps ahead of you.

-Not all cases involving car accidents in Fayette County, GA will result in a lawsuit.
+Not all cases involving car accidents in Fayette County, GA, will result in a lawsuit.
 Many can be settled out of court.
 Unfortunately, this is not always the case.
 In some situations, like when there is inadequate insurance, multiple accident claims, or denied fault, it makes more sense to file a file a lawsuit.
-Most lawsuits are filed weeks or months after the accident occurs, unless there is reason to believe that the at-fault driver may disappear if quick action is not taken.
+Most lawsuits are filed weeks or months after the accident occurs unless there is a reason to believe that the at-fault driver may disappear if quick action is not taken.

-An experienced auto accident attorney can advise you on if and when it is best to file a lawsuit for your case, though disputes can still be settled at any time before or during trial.
+An experienced car wreck lawyer can advise you on if and when it is best to file a lawsuit for your case, though disputes can still be settled at any time before or during a trial.
 Having said that, if you aren’t aware of the statute of limitations, you can end up losing the opportunity to file a lawsuit.
 The statute of limitations is generally two years from the time of the accident.
 In situations where the statute of limitations deadline is near, it is better to file a lawsuit even if you are still working towards negotiating a settlement.
-A car accident attorney will protect your legal rights.
+A car wreck lawyer will protect your legal rights.

 Auto accident lawsuits are personal injury lawsuits where you must prove your case.
 You have to present evidence to prove fault, to prove injuries, to prove the extent of your injuries, and the effect of those injuries and damages on your quality of life.
 This is where an auto accident attorney in Fayette, GA can make a tremendous difference.
 Experienced legal professionals know how to gather, organize, and present your evidence in the courtroom; and they can help you prove the following: